Web 3.0 IP Protection

 Find out more about cybersquatting here

-2. Impersonation
+2. Impersonation and reputation

-Misspellings e.g. in the form of deviations from brand names within the domains play an important role in making consumers believe they’re dealing with the authentic brand.
+Misspellings, e.g., in the form of deviations from brand names within the domains, play an important role in making consumers believe they’re dealing with the authentic brand.
 Fraudsters impersonating your brand may use these to dupe consumers, or simple cybersquatters could also purchase these misspelt domains to sell them on to you.

-Our solution for your brand
+Our solution for brands

-We have developed solutions for you if your Web 3.0 domain has already been taken and IP infringements
+We have developed solutions for you if your Web 3.0 domain has already been taken and IP infringements have been committed through it.

 Enforcement

-We already have practice in removing infringing Web 3.0 domains from selling platforms like OpenSea or Rarible.
+✔ We already have practice in removing infringing Web 3.0 domains from selling platforms like OpenSea or Rarible.

 Once the domain is taken down, the owner can’t sell it but remains in possession of the domain, which makes it a bad asset for them and allows you to get a better price for it, should you decide to buy it.